Here we outline our four businesses, through which we contribute widely to the lives of people around the world.

 Crafting a new tomorrow Towards sustainable value creation

-As an expression of our commitment to climate change mitigation, we have joined the “Climate Change Initiative” and endorsed the TCFD recommendations in 2020.
-In 2022, we have revised the Group's CO2 emission reduction targets (Scope 1, Scope 2, and Scope 3) and obtained SBT certification for the revised targets.
-In addition, measures to respond to large-scale disasters due to climate change are stipulated in our disaster BCP (Business Continuity Plan).
+As an expression of our commitment to climate change mitigation, we have joined the Japan Climate Initiative and declared our support for the Task Force on Climate-related Financial Disclosures (TCFD) recommendations in 2020.
+In 2022, we revised the Group's Scope 1, Scope 2, and Scope 3 CO2 emission reduction targets, which were validated as science-based targets by the Science Based Targets initiative (SBTi) in 2023.
+Furthermore, in 2025, we joined RE100, an initiative to achieve 100% renewable electricity in members' business activities.
+In addition, measures to respond to large-scale disasters due to climate change are stipulated in our disaster Business Continuity Plan (BCP).

 Climate Change Risks and Opportunities